+politics 483

+general information 461

+interview 456

-interview 456 Total 10,979
+Total 10,979

 This broad coverage is crucial for training a vocoder like WaveGlow, as it ensures that the system can accurately reproduce a wide range of phonetic and intonational nuances inherent to the Kurdish language.
 By leveraging this pre-existing corpus, we aim to improve the naturalness and expressiveness of synthesized Kurdish speech, addressing the unique challenges of speech synthesis in low-resource language settings.
-The summary Overview of the Sabat Speech Corpus is shown in Table I.
+Summary Overview of the Sabat Speech Corpus is shown in Table 3.